k3luu/kstrata/src/posts/projects/index.md

 path: "/projects/"
 ---

+##<a href="https://admiring-yalow-846eea.netlify.com/" target="_blank">Two Half-Hitches</a>
+> Two Half-Hitches is designed to help guide you through the outdoors and share information on various hiking trails.

+*   Building a new website using Gatsby.js and React.js, using Netlify as a host server.
+*   Migrating content to a new site template.
+*   Redesigning/re-imagining components to provider better UI and UX.

 ##Hangouts R Us

 *   Built a event-image organizer web application with a team focusing on user-centered design, using AJAX and